DaoudPiracha/2Bar-Tiling/readme.md

 This is an attempt to solving the two bars tiling problem on a region with holes, s.t each bar is of size 3x1 or 1x3

+To use: run 'python3 main.py'.
+Modify values for grid, holes and RENDER as required.

 ### Previous Work
 It has been shown in (DBRR 1995) that the problem of tiling with two bars of length 3 on a region with holes is NP-Complete.
 This necessitates the use of a search based approach e.g backtracking.
 While considering regions with holes, we can